Trevignano Romano

 Trevignano Romano is a small town and comune in the Metropolitan City of Rome, Lazio, central Italy.
 With a population of about 5,000, it is located on the volcanic Lake Bracciano.
 It is about 47 km away from Rome.

 History

 The presence of people in the area dates back to the Paleolithic, as shown by the La Marmotta settlement in the nearby Anguillara Sabazia.

 Etruscans were settled in the area for a long while: tombs from the 8th - 6th centuries BC have been found in the hills north of Trevignano; well-preserved artifacts from two of these tombs are on display at the local Roman Etruscan Museum.
 In 387 BC when Veii fell, the Romans conquered the whole area and eventually built many villas on the lakeshore, some now below water.
-The magnificent Imperial thermal spa and villa in Vicarello and the Trajan Aqueduct were built later.
+The magnificent imperial thermal spa and villa in Vicarello and the Aqueduct of Trajan were built later.